wagood/laralist/README.md

 * Laravel [Model Expires](https://github.com/maize-tech/laravel-model-expires) With this package you can add expiration date to any model and exclude expired models from queries.
 When needed, you could send a notification for expiring models.
 You can also set a deletion date for every model and automatically clean them up with a command.

+* [Modular](https://github.com/InterNACHI/modular) is a module system for Laravel applications.
+It uses Composer path repositories for autoloading, and Laravel package discovery for module initialization, and then provides minimal tooling to fill in any gaps.

 * Laravel [Multipayment Gateways](https://github.com/MusahMusah/laravel-multipayment-gateways) package provides a convenient way to handle payments through multiple payment gateways in a Laravel 8, 9 and 10 application.
 The package currently supports multiple gateways such as Paystack, Flutterwave and Stripe.

 * Google [Natural Language API package for Laravel](https://github.com/JoggApp/laravel-natural-language) makes using the Google Natural Language Processing (NLP) API in your Laravel app a breeze with minimum to no configuration, clean syntax, and a consistent package API.